The following outlines are the most common design & application considerations that should be reviewed when implementing SST™ Cold Spray:

-Holes and voids in the substrate must be filled with an appropriate backing material, as in Figure 5, in order for the powder to have a surface to adhere to; otherwise, the powder will simply pass through.
-This can of course be a good process trait because masking of holes generally not required.
+Holes and voids in the substrate must be filled with appropriate backing material, as in Figure 5, for the powder to have a surface to adhere to; otherwise, the powder will simply pass through.
+This can of course be a good process trait because masking of holes generally is not required.

 Figure 5: Coating Through-Holes in Substrate

-It is generally not possible to coat really deep holes such as those illustrated in Figure 6, because the restricted access to the area to be coated does not permit the nozzle to be at a favorable angle to the substrate.
-If you have a situation like this, please consult SST for recommendations.
+It is not generally possible to fill in deep holes such as those illustrated in Figure 6; the restricted access to the spray area would not permit the nozzle to be at a favorable angle to the substrate (normal).
+If you have a situation like this, please consult our SST specialists for recommendations.

 Figure 6: Restricted Nozzle Access

 4. Material Type

 The substrate needs to be strong enough or supported, such that it would resist the impact of the feedstock powder particles.
 The requirement that the substrate is hard and rigid is rarely a problem in practice.
 In some cases, the substrate can be temporary and the consolidated object can be removed from the substrate before or after post-processing.